jpa203/Junho_JP_Heap_Project/README.md

 ## Output
 - The output is comprised of multiple elements.
 Here is an overview:

-    - Topic Words: These are the key terms or keywords that define a particular topic.
+    - **Topic Words**: These are the key terms or keywords that define a particular topic.
 They are identified based on the frequency and relevance in the documents being analyzed.
 For instance, "august, season, average, slugging, home, last, surge" and "award, position, gold, player, may, defensive, model" are the topic words for two documents.

     - Topic keywords from K means clustering: K-means clustering is applied to the dataset, and each cluster's topic words are identified.
 These words represent the central theme or topics within each cluster and are derived from the frequency and relevance of the words in the documents within the respective cluster.